Harry24k/adversarial-attacks-pytorch/README.md

 * **Adversairal Training with MNIST** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20with%20MNIST.ipynb)):
 This code shows how to do adversarial training with this repository.
 The MNIST dataset and a custom model are used in this code.
 The adversarial training is performed with PGD, and then FGSM is applied to test the model.

+## Frequently Asked Questions

+* **I want to use image normalization.** : In this case, you have to put normalize layer in the model.
+Please refer to [DEMO:White Box Attack with Imagenet](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20with%20Imagenet.ipynb).

+* **There is no randomize process in my model, but attacks outputs different results.** : [Some operations are non-deterministic with float tensors on GPU](https://discuss.pytorch.org/t/inconsistent-gradient-values-for-the-same-input/26179).
+If you want to get same results with same inputs, please run ["torch.backends.cudnn.deterministic = True".](https://stackoverflow.com/questions/56354461/reproducibility-and-performance-in-pytorch)

 ## Update Records